 For end of year travel with the kids, I am a big fan of the Boy Scout motto: Be prepared.

 The Christmas/New Year’s holidays are among the busiest times of the year on the roads and at the airports.
 I don’t know how parents survived holiday travel without electronic entertainment.
+So here are some family travel tech tips to get you to your Christmas destination with your sanity intact.

 Christmas Car Trips